tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/04-Stu_Three_Stock_Monte/README.md

 ## Instructions

-Using the starter code complete the following steps.
+Use the starter code to complete the following steps.

-1. Copy the starter code and the `MCForecastTools` in the same working directory.
+1. Copy the starter code and the `MCForecastTools` into the same working directory.

 2. Import the necessary libraries and dependencies.